Skip to primary navigation Skip to content Skip to footer

 Explore Jewish Venice and the Cannaregio District on a Venice Jewish Ghetto Tour

-See a side of Venice that is missed by most visitors on this walking tour of the Jewish Ghetto and the Cannaregio district.
-Join a small-group tour on a leisurely stroll around landmarks such as the Deportation Memorial and Synagogues, accompanied by stories that will deepen your understanding of Venice’s Jewish history.
+See a side of Venice that most visitors miss on this walking tour of the Jewish Ghetto and the Cannaregio district.
+Join a small-group tour for a leisurely stroll around landmarks such as the Deportation Memorial and the Synagogues, accompanied by stories that deepen your understanding of Venice’s Jewish history.
+Explore a wealth of stories and surprising landmarks that few visitors ever discover in Venice.

-Learn how Napoleon tore down the gates of the Jewish Ghetto, finally giving Jews the right to live anywhere in this grand “Floating City.”
-Although only a small percentage of the present-day residents are Jewish, the district is still awash with Jewish culture, bakeries, restaurants, and handicraft stores.
+Learn how Napoleon tore down the gates of the Jewish Ghetto, finally granting Jews the right to live anywhere in this grand “Floating City.”
+Although only a small percentage of present-day residents are Jewish, the district remains rich in Jewish culture, with bakeries, restaurants, and handicraft stores.
+This hidden cultural niche in Venice will come vividly to life as your local guide leads you from one fascinating corner to the next.